ech2/MaxMonokai/README.md

-max-color-schemes
+Max color schemes
 =================

-Package with color schemes for Max/MSP
+A package with alternative color schemes for Max/MSP.

+## Installation

+Just clone the repository to the `Max 6.1/packages` dir.